Site logo, www.grelf.net

 2009:11:15 18:06:49-18:15:09 GMT

 We can see that the profile of the brightest star here, Alpha Del (magnitude 3.77), reaches the top of the range and is clipped.
-Ie, the detector is saturated in all 3 channels (making the star white).
+In other words, the detector is saturated in all 3 channels at the centre of this star.
+The star therefore appears white in the image.
+We cannot tell where the peak of the star's profile should really be, so it is impossible to measure its magnitude from this image.

 Observe also the high level of the sky background and the fact that it has much more red than green which is in turn more than blue.
-Hence the brown background colour in the original photo.
-GRIP can automatically adjust that; again, more later.
+Hence the brown background colour in the original photo, typical of light pollution from street lamps.
+GRIP can automatically adjust the colour; again, more later.

 So should I have used a shorter exposure, with a lower ISO sensitivity setting?
 This page aims to investigate.

 I have taken a series of photos of the same subject, just varying the exposure times and ISO settings.
-All photos were taken at the prime focus of a 254mm f/4.8 Newtonian, F = 1200mm using a Canon EOS 5D MkII camera (14 bits per channel).
-Unlike using a normal camera lens, the third variable, aperture (or f-ratio), is not so easily changed.
-I was photographing from my usual light-polluted site on the edge of suburban Tyneside, so the background sky brightness is quite evident.
+All photos were taken at the prime focus of a 254mm aperture f/4.8 Newtonian (f = 1200mm) using a Canon EOS 5D MkII camera (14 bits per channel).
+Unlike using a normal camera lens, the third variable, aperture (or f-ratio), is fixed.
+I was photographing from a light-polluted site on the edge of suburban Tyneside, so the background sky brightness is quite evident.
 Also it was not a very clear night - there was high thin cloud reflecting street lights.
 I could barely see Delphinus with the naked eye.
 It can sometimes be better.

 (By the way, it should not need stating that I always shoot in RAW mode, to capture the maximum detail.
 The images have been saved without altering the raw data, which is vital if any sensible measurements are to be made.)